garrett-partenza-us/securesight/README.md

-# Encrypted Facial Detection via Homomorphic Encryption in Golang
+# Encrypted Facial Recognition via Homomorphic Encryption in Golang

 A client-server system for face prediction using **Fully Homomorphic Encryption (FHE)** with the **CKKS scheme** and **K-Nearest Neighbors (KNN)** for classifying faces.
 The client handles the video, face detection, feature extraction, and encryption, while the server calculates distances and predicts classes in an encrypted space. 🔒